LucasBehrendt/gamers-ground/README.md

 - Implemented with SEO-friendly urls in mind, this model has a name field and a slug field.

-- The slug field is automatically generated when a category is created, and later user in the url when visiting a product / category page.
+- The slug field is automatically generated when a category is created, and later used in the url when visiting a product / category page.

 ### Product Model